boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-online.md

 The synchronization of published dashboards from the source site can be disabled by enabling the `Lock Resource Synchronization` in the dashboard settings on the target site.

-Learn how to disable synchronization for the published dashboard [here](/site-administration/dashboard-settings/lock-resource-synchronization/).
+Learn how to disable synchronization for the published dashboard in [Lock Resource Synchronization](/site-administration/dashboard-settings/lock-resource-synchronization/).

 Once these settings are enabled on the target site, synchronization of the published dashboard from the source site will fail and show the failed status in the grid.